ashfurrow/blog/source/blog/2016-05-30-dropping-dropbox.html.markdown

 ![Dashboard accessed through SSH tunnelling](/img/blog/dropping-dropbox/dashboard.png)

 Run the command and go to `localhost:9000` on your computer.
 With BitTorrent Sync is running on the EC2 instance, you'll be prompted for your username and password to access the dashboard.
 Since all the traffic is routed over the SSH tunnel, no one can sniff out the plaintext credentials.

+After you have your initial, encrypted sync folder set up, you could configure BitTorent Sync to not provide a web UI.
+It will continue to sync your encrypted folder, but not provide _any_ configuration capabilities to the outside world.
+Since I'm still messing around with it, I haven't done this yet.

 ## Wrap Up